aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 GRANT SELECT ON public.users TO migration_admin;
 {% endhighlight %}

 The source databases are now prepared for migration.
-The permissions you have granted to the `migration_admin` user are all that is required for Database Migration Service to migrate the postgres and orders databases.
+The permissions you have granted to the `migration_admin` user are all that is required for Database Migration Service to migrate the `postgres` and `orders` databases.

-Make the `migration_admin` user the owner of the tables in the `orders` database, so that you can edit the source data later, when you test the migration.
+Make the `migration_admin` user the owner of the tables in the `orders` database so that you can edit the source data later when you test the migration.

 {% highlight SQL linenos %}
 \c orders;